-The laws and regulations concerning the management of commercial banks as well as the role and responsibility of the shareholders35 are now detailed in the new LCI.
-Provisions of Decree 59/2009/ND-CP dated 16 July 2009 on organisation and operation of commercial banks ('Decree 59'), adopted shortly before the new LCI was passed are also applicable to the extent they are not contrary to the LCI.
+The laws and regulations concerning the management of commercial banks as well as the role and responsibility of the shareholders34 are now detailed in the new LCI.
+Provisions of Decree No. 59/2009/ND-CP dated 16 July 2009 on organisation and operation of commercial banks ('Decree 59'), adopted shortly before the new LCI was passed, are also applicable to the extent they are not contrary to the LCI.

-The management structure of an entirely state-owned bank, a joint-venture bank or a bank with entirely foreign capital (as opposed to a bank which is a company limited by shares or a joint stock commercial bank) corresponds to that of a limited liability company and is constituted by the members' council, the board of controllers and the general director.36 In relation to a joint-stock commercial bank the board of management is responsible to the shareholders for the operation of the bank.
-Both the members council and the board of management should consist of between five and 11 members.37 For joint-stock commercial banks, at least half of the members must be independent and members who are not executive officials of the credit institution.38 In both types of structure, the board of controllers is constituted by at least three members, at least half of whom must be full-time.39
+The management structure of an entirely state-owned bank, a joint venture bank or a bank with entirely foreign capital (as opposed to a bank which is a company limited by shares or a joint-stock commercial bank) corresponds to that of a limited liability company and is constituted by the members' council, the board of controllers and the general director.35 In relation to a joint-stock commercial bank the board of management is responsible to the shareholders for the operation of the bank.
+Both the members' council and the board of management should consist of between five and 11 members.36